 New Jersey small plane crash leaves multiple homes on fire

-Several homes were reported to be on fire after a small plane crashed into a neighborhood in New Jersey on Tuesday, according to officials.
+Several homes were reported to be on fire after a small plane crashed into a residential neighborhood in New Jersey on Tuesday, according to officials.

-The Federal Aviation Administration said in a statement a Cessna 414 crashed around 11 a.m. into a home on Berkeley Avenue in Colonia, located about 30 miles southwest of New York City.
+The Federal Aviation Administration said in a statement at about 11 a.m. a Cessna 414 crashed into a home on Berkeley Avenue in the Colonia section of Woodbridge Township, located about 30 miles southwest of New York City.

 "Local authorities report that the house is on fire," the FAA said in a statement.